gdtk-uq/gdtk/website/content/docs/introduction/dev-team-and-contributors.md

    development of compressible flow algorithms on novel architectures.

-   Rowan's involvement with the gdtk code development began in 2001 with an undergraduate thesis on subsonic boundary conditions for the 2-D compressible flow solver, mb_cns.
+   Rowan's involvement with the GDTk code development began in 2001 with an undergraduate thesis on subsonic boundary conditions for the 2-D compressible flow solver, mb_cns.
 He now contributes to most aspects of the code base with a particular focus on the high-temperature/multi-temperature gas models,